medcomdk/MedCom-FHIR-Communication/docs/index.md

 # 1. Introduction to Governance for MedCom FHIR®© Messaging
 On this page you can find information about how MedCom has profiled the [HL7 FHIR®© Messaging Framework](http://hl7.org/fhir/R4/messaging.html) to work in a Danish context.
 Governance for MedCom HL7 FHIR®© Messaging describes the basic ruleset of how MedCom Messages shall be exchanged in the Danish Healthcare Messaging Network.

-The Danish ruleset is based on both the ruleset for the Danish VANS Network, the Danish profiling of FHIR messaging and the general HL7 FHIR®© Communication Rules for FHIR Messaging.

-These “MedCom FHIR®© Messaging Governance rules” are intended to clarify the use of MedCom’s FHIR messages for the health and social area.
+The Danish ruleset is based on both the ruleset for the Danish VANS Network, the Danish profiling of FHIR messaging and the general HL7 FHIR®© Communication Rules for FHIR Messaging.These “MedCom FHIR®© Messaging Governance rules” are intended to clarify the use of MedCom’s FHIR messages for the health and social area.
 Formerly these kind of rules for other MedCom Messaging paradigms were known as ”Syntax & Communication Rules”.

-It is the intention that the “MedCom FHIR®© Messaging Governance rules” together with MedCom’s standards for the individual messages form the full and sufficient basis for implementing MedCom’s healthcare messages.

-The governance rules must thus be able to function as “chief judge”, where there is doubt about the practical application of MedCom’s FHIR messages.
+It is the intention that the “MedCom FHIR®© Messaging Governance rules” together with MedCom’s standards for the individual messages form the full and sufficient basis for implementing MedCom’s healthcare messages.The governance rules must thus be able to function as “chief judge”, where there is doubt about the practical application of MedCom’s FHIR messages.

 The “Governance for MedCom FHIR®© Messaging” ensures a uniform use of MedCom’s FHIR messages to the health and social domains in Denmark.
 In the following we follow a top-down approach by initially addressing shipping over the Network Layer and its ruleset, then the logistics for MedCom FHIR Messaging and lastly the basic ruleset of how to compose a MedCom FHIR message.

 What you will find here is, how MedCom has profiled the HL7 FHIR®© Messaging Framework to work in a Danish context.